Carbon—From Enemy to Resource

 Carbon neutral product design is a revolutionary act.
 This market-driven solution (not to mention creative solution!) by-passes policy and politics.
 It gives us hope.
 Breakthroughs like this are happening all over the world inside companies and universities in research institutions, in biology and chemistry departments, right now.

 In closing, the time is now to take bold, positive action.
-Durango was built with a pioneer spirit, let’s continue that legacy and show the world what is possible through a sustainability/climate plan that includes climate neutral, sustainable business innovation and incubation.
-Thank you.
+America was built with a pioneer spirit, let’s continue that legacy and show the world what is possible through a sustainability/climate plan that includes climate sustainable business innovation and incubation.